Mittans/strudel_reactor/README.md

 - Provides a live visualization of the music output for a more engaging interface.
 - Stops updating if the song is not playing or if the volume is muted.
 - The bar heights change dynamically based on volume.
+- The intervalTime of the graph can be change dynamically based on the speed.
  ![graph](src/images/D3Graph.png)
 ---